cesbit/.github/profile/README.md

 Visit our [website](https://cesbit.com) to learn more about our company.

-Also check out our projects on GitHub:
+Also check out our open-source projects on GitHub:

 * **[InfraSonar](https://github.com/infrasonar/)**, Infrastructure monitoring.
 * **[ThingsDB](https://github.com/thingsdb/)**, Distributed interpreter revolutionizing uptime and scalability